Figure 1

 Empirical CDFs: Can they be used to approximate belief propagation updates, or any other kind of variational message passing algorithm?

-We could use several variational methods that could be understood as using empirical CDFs to do message passing; one obvious candidate is Stein variational gradient descent message passing, which constructs the ensemble by solving an optimisation problem.
+We could use several variational methods that can be understood as using empirical CDFs for message passing; one candidate is Stein variational gradient descent message passing, which constructs the ensemble by solving an optimisation problem.
 Another might be Ensemble Kalman filtering, which uses a stochastic perturbation of a fixed population to find the posterior.
 That would be Gaussian Ensemble Belief Propagation.

 This page is about the particle filter analogue, which would use an importance sampling-like update.
 How does that work?
 TBD